Alcohol and Drug Counseling Minor

 Azusa Pacific’s bachelor’s completion program in psychology is designed for transfer students who have at least 15 units and are interested in completing a Bachelor of Arts in Psychology.

 Research Psychology and Data Analysis, MS

 The Master of Science in Research Psychology and Data Analysis program prepares students with the advanced skills and experiences to be competitive for doctoral programs and pursue careers in psychological research.
 Work one-on-one with faculty research advisors in a number of psychology-related areas, including substance abuse, social, clinical, cognitive, and more.

-This program offers the following areas of study: Data Analytics, Industrial/Organizational Psychology, and Marketing Research.
+This program offers the following areas of study: Counseling Psychology, Data Analytics, Industrial/Organizational Psychology, Marketing Research, and Public Health.